trallard/TLJH-azure-button/README.md

 ## What is in this repo?

 This repository contains the ARM (Azure Resource Manager) template for the Littlest JupyterHub deployment.
-Allowing you to deploy a vanilla Littlest JupyterHub by clicking on the deploy to Azure blue button here.
+Allowing you to deploy a vanilla Littlest JupyterHub by clicking on the deploy to Azure blue button at the top of this document.

 ## 💻 How does the Deploy on Azure button work?
 The ARM template contains all the basic configuration needed to deploy a your own  Littlest JupyterHub on Azure.

-The ARM template follows the configuration detailed in [https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html).
+This template follows the configuration detailed in [https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html).
 But it reduces some of the friction by eliminating the need to create resources manually using the Azure portal.

+🚨 Note that you still need to manually remove your resources when you are done using them.

-To deploy your TLJH follow these steps:
+🚧 To deploy your TLJH follow these steps:

-1. Create an Azure account.
+1. Create an Azure account (if you need a free one go to 👉🏼 [this link](https://azure.microsoft.com/free/?WT.mc_id=TLJHbutton-github-taallard) 👈🏼)
 2. Click on the `Deploy to Azure` button at the top of the Readme.
 This will redirect you to the Azure portal login page.
 3. Login to your account.
-4. Fill in the details in the next screen
+4. Fill in the details in the next screen:

 ![custom template](assets/Custom_deployment_-_Microsoft_Azure.png)

-- **subscription**: choose the subscription you want to use (e.g. Free Trial)
+- **Subscription**: choose the subscription you want to use (e.g. Free Trial)
 - **Resource group**: this will keep all of our resources together.
 If you have never created a resource group click on `Create new` and give it a meaningful name (e.g. jupyter-resources)
 - **Location**: this is the Azure region where all your resources will be located (e.g. WestEurope, you can check all the available regions [here](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines&WT.mc_id=TLJHbutton-github-taallard))
 - **Virtual Machine Name**: the name for your virtual machine